SoftwareHeritage/swh-deposit/docs/README.rst

 Read the :ref:`metadata` chapter to get more details on what metadata are supported when doing a deposit.

-See :ref:`swh-deposit-dev` if you want to hack the code of the `swh.deposit` module.
+See :ref:`swh-deposit-dev-env` if you want to hack the code of the `swh.deposit` module.

-See :ref:`swh-deposit-deployment` if you want to deploy your own copy of the `swh.deposit` stack.
+See :ref:`swh-deposit-prod-env` if you want to deploy your own copy of the `swh.deposit` stack.